 Explain to the family member that you are uncomfortable lending them money and inquire if there are other non-financial ways you can support them.

 For instance, you could say, "I'm not entirely comfortable loaning you any money.
 Are there other ways I can support you?"
-This way, you can set clear boundaries with the concerned family member while still coming off as supportive and empathetic to their struggles.
+This way, you can set clear boundaries with the concerned family members while still coming off as supportive and empathetic to their struggles.

 Dr. Willy Portier, Co-founder, Concerty